Single Subject Teaching Credential Program

 3 Pathways to Earning Your Preliminary Single Subject Teaching Credential

 We offer three effective and distinct pathways towards earning your Preliminary Single Subject Teaching Credential:

 Under the Student Teaching option, students complete a 16-week, unpaid student teaching placement in at least two grade levels under the guidance of a Master Teacher and field supervisor.
 The Student Teaching option provides the ideal environment to study pedagogy and apply it in the classroom before you begin your career as a full-time teacher-of-record.
 Learn more about our Student Teaching option.

 - Standard Intern Teaching

-The Intern Teaching Option is ideal for those wishing to pursue their teaching certification while earning an income as a paid teacher-of-record at an Alliant-approved site.
-You will also engage in online coursework, on-ground seminars and mentoring.
-Learn more here.
+The Intern Teaching Option is ideal for those wishing to pursue their teaching certification while earning an income.
+Under the Standard Intern Teaching option, students serve as a salaried teacher-of-record for 4 terms, assuming immediate and full teaching responsibility and management of the classroom.
+Learn more about our Standard Intern Teaching option.

 - Early Completion Intern Teaching Option (ECO)

-ECO is an abbreviated version of the Standard Intern Teaching path.
+ECO is an abbreviated version of the Standard Intern Teaching path; similar to the Intern Teaching option, students serve as a salaried teacher-of-record for 4 terms.
 It is ideally designed for experienced classroom teachers who have not yet earned a preliminary teaching credential.
 Admission to the ECO program is contingent upon successful completion of assessment exams designated by the CCTC.
-Please read more about the Early Completion Option here.
+Learn more about the Early Completion Intern Teaching Option.